YueXxxXuuu/ECE-470-Final-Project/CheckPoint2/README.md

 # ECE_470_Final_Project
 # CheckPoint2

-1. Draw the Schematics of the Jaco Robot using its link length and joint position.
+1. Draw the Schematics of the Jaco Robot using its link length and joint positions.
 	![image of Schematics1](https://github.com/YueXxxXuuu/ECE_470_Final_Project/blob/master/CheckPoint2/Schematics2.JPG)

-2. Label the DH frames and Initial positions onto the Schematics.
+2. Label the DH frames and Initial position onto the Schematics.
 	![image of Schematics2](https://github.com/YueXxxXuuu/ECE_470_Final_Project/blob/master/CheckPoint2/Schematics2.JPG)

 3. Derive the DH parameters using the Schematics we just drew.